planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-If you have an SLD saved as a text file, it is easy to load it into GeoServer.
-We will now load the styles saved in the workshop styles folder.
+Often, you might have an SLD saved as a text file (downloaded, in-house, external application, etc.)

+If this si the case, it is easy to load it into GeoServer.
+We will now load the saved styles provided in the workshop styles folder.

     Navigate back to the Styles page by clicking on Styles under Data on the left side of the page.